 Action: Instead of trusting your gut on what fires you up, email your friends, former colleagues, or even a former professor with the question, “When is a time you’ve observed me at my best?”
 This is often a powerful activity to help you see your best self in other people’s eyes.

 Career Myth #3: I can’t take a pay cut from my current salary

 In 2017, I was making a six-figure salary in New York City.
-I also was living a six figure life, never thinking twice about what I was spend on food, travel or convenience.
+I also was living a six-figure life, never thinking twice about what I was spending on food, travel or convenience.
 When I took the leap to self-employment I realized that spending $6,000 a month was going to be a bit limiting to extending my journey.